MattiaDif/closed-loop-neuroengineering/README.md

 `git clone https://github.com/StefanoBuccelli/closed-loop-neuroscience.git`

-To start using all the repo functionalities avoiding potential missing file issues, please run the setup.exe to add to your Matlab path all the project.
+To start using all the repo functionalities avoiding potential missing file issues, please run the installer.m script to add to your Matlab path all the project.

 ### Example application